HackBulgaria/Programming101-3/week1/2-The-Real-Deal/README.md

 We can drop a bomb at any place in the matrix, which has the following effect:

-* All of the 8 neighbours of the target are reduced by the value of the target.
+* All of the **3 to 8 neighbours** (depending on where you hit!) of the target are reduced by the value of the target.
 * Numbers can be reduced only to 0 - they cannot go to negative.

 For example, if we have the following matrix: